mihirchronicles/mihirchronicles.github.io/content/notes/on-examined-life.md

 > If art is to nourish the roots of our culture, society must set the artist free to follow his vision wherever it takes him.
 We must never forget that art is not a form of propaganda; it is a form of truth. — JFK

+> If something isn’t working, listen.
+Action without understanding is the beginning of destruction.  — Victor Saad

 - **Live frugal, but not cheap.** Learn to avoid lifestyle inflation and shifting up your goal post.
 Consume to meet the basic needs, waste nothing and be content with what you have.
 But don’t make mistake frugality with letting go of your youth and having fun.
 You don't have to cheap out on having fun.
 Both fun and frugality can co-exist.
 People who live far below their means enjoy freedom that people who are busy upgrading their lifestyles can’t fathom.
 Frugality allows you to stay rich.
 Getting rich and staying rich are different things that require different skills.
 Spending money to show off is the fastest way to lose money.
 Debt will cripple you.
 Savings will give you wings to fly on.
 Freedom plus time are worth much more than nice cars and clothes.

 > Wealth consists not in having many possessions, but in having few wants. — Epictetus